rharari/quotes/README.md

 ## productivity of front end dev

-2 days to implement one hundred of UI - 1 week to implement ten business process - 4 weeks adjusting CSS
+2 days to implement one hundred UI - 1 week to implement ten business process - 4 weeks adjusting CSS

 ## productivity of full stack dev

-2 days to implement one hundred of business process - 2 days to implement one hundred of UI - 4 weeks adjusting CSS
+2 days to implement one hundred business process - 2 days to implement one hundred UI - 4 weeks adjusting CSS

 ## utopy